defuse-protocol/docs/integration/distribution-channels/1click-app-fees-calculation.md

 # 1Click Swap API - App Fees Calculation

-A concise guide to how setup 1Click Swap API app fees distribution during quoting and execution as a distribution channel.
+A concise guide on how to setup [1Click Swap API](1click-api.md) app fees distribution during quoting and execution.
+As a distribution channel while asking for **quote**, you can specify the distribution of fees that come from the swap being executed.

 ### Parameters